DBIDS Base Access Icon

 Why do we no longer have to register our DOD ID cards in DBIDS?
 With the DBIDS upgrade to version 5 in 2019 the process between DEERS and DBIDS is now automated and the two share data - all across the globe, via a data synchronization process.
 DOD ID card holders NO LONGER have to visit a DBIDS office to 'register' into DBIDS like the old days with DBIDS v3.1.
 Even if you have never visited Korea before, upon FIRST scan of your ID card at any gate, DBIDS will reach-back and 'find' your DEERS data, bring down what it needs for DBIDS to Korea.

-How to Access Base if Lost ID Card?
+How to Access Base if You Lost Your ID Card

 If you lose your ID card, access the base to replace it by following these steps: